amangulia4610/file-sharing/server/README.md

-# Railway Deployment
+# Render.com Deployment

-This directory contains the server code for the file-sharing application.
+This server is configured for deployment on Render.com.

-## Deployment to Railway
+## Deployment Steps

-1. Push your code to GitHub
-2. Connect Railway to your GitHub repository
+1. Connect your GitHub repository to Render.com
-3. Deploy the server from this directory
+2. Create a new Web Service
+3. Set Root Directory to `server`
+4. Use build command: `npm install`
+5. Use start command: `npm start`
+6. Set environment variable: `NODE_ENV=production`

 ## Environment Variables

-No additional environment variables are required.
-The server will use:
-- `PORT`: Automatically provided by Railway
-- `NODE_ENV`: Set to 'production' in deployment
+- `NODE_ENV`: Set to 'production' in Render dashboard
+- `PORT`: Automatically provided by Render

+## Features

+- CORS configured for GitHub Pages domains
+- Automatic port binding for Render
+- WebSocket support for real-time communication